Logging in python

 Lets unpack what’s happening here:

-2. followed by my_logger: - this is the name of the logger We’re logging through (Loggers are discussed in detail in later sections.)
+- this is the name of the logger We’re logging through (Loggers are discussed in detail in later sections.) - followed by our custom error message

 This format, which shows the level, name, and message separated by a colon (:), is the default output format that can be configured to include things like timestamp, line number, and other details.

-Notice that the debug() and info() messages didn’t get logged.
+messages didn’t get logged.
 This is because, by default, the logging module logs the messages with a severity level of WARNING or above.
 You can change that by configuring the logging module to log events of all levels if you want.
 You can also define your own severity levels by changing configurations, but it is generally not recommended as it can cause confusion with logs of some third-party libraries that you might be using.

 Basic Configurations

-You can use the basicConfig(**kwargs) method to configure the root logger (more on that later):
+method to configure the root logger (more on that later):

 “You will notice that the logging module breaks PEP8 styleguide and uses camelCase naming conventions.
 This is because it was adopted from Log4j, a logging utility in Java.
 It is a known issue in the package but by the time it was decided to add it to the standard library, it had already been adopted by users and changing it to meet PEP8 requirements would cause backwards compatibility issues.”
 (Source)

-Some of the commonly used parameters for basicConfig() are the following:
+Some of the commonly used parameters for basicConfig()

-• filename: This specifies the file.
+: This specifies the file.filemode

-• format: This is the format of the log message.
+: This is the format of the log message.

-Example: By using the level parameter, you can set what level of log messages you want to record.
+parameter, you can set what level of log messages you want to record.
 This can be done by passing one of the constants available in the class, and this would enable all logging calls at or above that level to be logged.
 Here’s an example:

 %%python